-- Is there a dedicated place for allergy friendly food or snacks to be stored?
+- Do they have a dedicated place for allergy-friendly food or snacks to be stored?

 - Is there a dedicated place to store epinephrine at camp?

-- Is your child allowed to bring packed lunches/snacks?
+- Ask: is your child allowed to bring packed lunches/snacks?
 What about potential allergens from the other campers that will be attending camp with your little one?